Big Pink Pig

 38 inches in circumference

 With the double pointed needles, cast on 8 stitches.
+We used a basic Long Tail Cast On.

 Place a stitch marker and join for working in the round, being careful to not twist your stitches.